-By this point, you may start to see hordes of locals arriving at the far end of the beach by boat and preparing to walk along to Cabo San Luca.
+By this point, you may start to see hordes of locals arriving at the far end of the beach by boat and preparing to walk along to Cabo San Juan.

 You can take a dip at this beach as well.
 There is not as strong current but again, we wouldn’t advise swimming – just take a dip in the shallows.

 Follow the path at the end of the second beach.
-It will take you to Cabo San Luca.
+It will take you to Cabo San Juan.

-Cabo San Luca is safe to swim in so feel free to jump in.
+Cabo San Juan is safe to swim in so feel free to jump in.
 You will want to.

 The next beach along is La Piscina which is the best one for swimming because it is the calmest beach.
-It’s only a fifteen-minute walk from Cabo San Luca.
-It’s also really nice and although not quite as busy as Cabo San Luca, it is still pretty busy.
+It’s only a fifteen-minute walk from Cabo San Juan.
+It’s also really nice and although not quite as busy as Cabo San Juan, it is still pretty busy.
 However, it is a longer beach so the crowds seem thinner.

 In La Piscina you can hire snorkelling masks to explore the local reef.